NEUTRON_DBPASS,NEUTRON_PASS等還是照打不要改它比較方便.7. Add a networking service

 Connect to the database as the root user, create the

-database, and grant the proper access to it:
+neutrondatabase, and grant the proper access to it:

-with a suitable password. (照打不要改
+ReplaceNEUTRON_DBPASSwith a suitable password. (照打不要改較方便)

 $ mysql -u root -p mysql> CREATE DATABASE neutron; mysql> GRANT ALL PRIVILEGES ON neutron.* TO 'neutron'@'localhost' \ IDENTIFIED BY '

-'; mysql> GRANT ALL PRIVILEGES ON neutron.* TO 'neutron'@'%' \ IDENTIFIED BY 'NEUTRON_DBPASS
+NEUTRON_DBPASS'; mysql> GRANT ALL PRIVILEGES ON neutron.* TO 'neutron'@'%' \ IDENTIFIED BY 'NEUTRON_DBPASS'; -

 Create Identity service credentials for Networking: